sbjoshi/oldweb/research.md

 ##### **Pinaka**

-[Pinaka](https://github.com/sbjoshi/Pinaka) (named after the bow of Lord Shiva) is a symbolic execution engine build on CPROVER/SYMEX framework.
+[Pinaka](https://github.com/sbjoshi/Pinaka) (named after the bow of Lord Shiva) is a symbolic execution engine built on top of  CPROVER/SYMEX framework.

 Accolade won by Pinaka: